Author Archives Nabil Kherouf

 How to divide space between a set of polygons

-Equally divided space between polygons
+Purple polygons from Voronoi diagrams equally divided the space between polygons

 Voronoi Diagrams